Lothian Heritage Guide

 Edinburgh has been the capital of Scotland for 500 years - though not always its largest or most economically important city.
-The city is bult on a high outcrop of rock, on which stands the fortress of Edinburgh Castle.
+The city is built on a high outcrop of rock, on which stands the fortress of Edinburgh Castle.
 Though the castle today is perhaps best-known today for its annual military tattoo, it is one of the most historic castles in Europe.
 The castle stands at one end of the Royal Mile, stretching through the city's Old Town, past St Giles Cathedral, where the Scottish Reformation took flight.

 The Royal Mile ends at the gates of the Palace of Holyroodhouse, the monarch's official residence in Scotland.
 Beside the Palace stand the roofless ruins of Holyrood Abbey.
-A short walk from the Royal Mile is New Town, a Georgian extension to the old city core, with elegant 18th century squares of terraced houses, including Georgian House, a restored 18th century town house now owned by the National Trust for Scotland.
+A short walk from the Royal Mile is New Town, a Georgian extension to the old city core, with elegant 18th-century squares of terraced houses, including Georgian House, a restored 18th-century townhouse now owned by the National Trust for Scotland.

 Though Edinburgh is understandably the most visited historic site in Lothian, there is much, much to see.
 There are numerous stately homes on the city outskirts, including Lennoxlove, near Haddington, Newliston, and the National Trust for Scotland's House of the Binns.
-From the House of the Binns you can look down to the Firth of Forth and see the imposing outline of Blackness Castle, jutting like the prow of a ship into the waters of the Firth.
+From the House of the Binns, you can look down to the Firth of Forth and see the imposing outline of Blackness Castle, jutting like the prow of a ship into the waters of the Firth.

-In an area with several large urban areas it is a delight to find medieval treasures like Dirleton Castle, Hailes Castle, and perhaps the most impressive fortress of all, Tantallon Castle, home of the Red Douglas clan.
+In an area with several large urban areas, it is a delight to find medieval treasures like Dirleton Castle, Hailes Castle, and perhaps the most impressive fortress of all, Tantallon Castle, home of the Red Douglas clan.
 Tantallon stands on the edge of a high cliff, looking out towards Bass Rock, and internationally important nature sanctuary.
 You can take boat trips to Bass Rock from the National Sealife Centre at North Berwick.

-A short distance away is Athelstaneford, where the Scottish saltire - with its striking white diagonal cross on a blue field - was first used during a 9th century battle between the native Picts and an invading army of Angles from Northumbria.
+A short distance away is Athelstaneford, where the Scottish saltire - with its striking white diagonal cross on a blue field - was first used during a 9th-century battle between the native Picts and an invading army of Angles from Northumbria.
 The National Flag Heritage Centre tells the story of the saltire and its history.
-The museum is housed in a historic 16th century doocot near the medieval parish church.
+The museum is housed in a historic 16th-century doocot near the medieval parish church.